ChunMinChang/blog/_posts/2020-04-15-shape-your-code-as-how-you-shape-your-body.md

 the library used to have at the same time when all the *C* code is rewritten in *Rust*.

-One the other hand, the answer of the problem _2_ can be found on any advertisement flyer in your mailbox:
+One the other hand, the answer of the problem _2_ can be found on any advertisement flyer in the mailbox:
-"We provide a month-free trial-run for you to experience our class!".
+"We provide a month-free trial class for you to explore and experience!".

 Same manner can be applied here.
 Writing a minimum-viable audio library in pure *Rust* first as a trial-run can address problem _2_ effectively.
 This process also brings many benefits:

-- It's able to see what the problems the rewriting will face are and how to solve them, in a way smaller scope
+- It's able to see what the problems the rewriting will face are and how to solve them, in advance, in a way smaller scope
 - It shows a rough outline about what the audio APIs should look like at the end, since it's rewritten in pure *Rust*
-- Some APIs is reusable in the future and they've been tested in a way smaller scope
+- Some APIs are reusable in the future and they've been tested in a way smaller scope

 As a result, the plan is divided into 4 phases: